 Vestibular System: balance organ located next to the cochlea

-Visual Reinforcement Audiometry (VRA): a technique in a hearing test using objects that light up or move when an individual responds to a sound
+Visual Reinforcement Audiometry (VRA): behavioral hearing testing where objects, video or pictures, light up or move when an individual responds to a sound

 Vowels: speech sounds produced by breath from an open mouth, In English these include: a/, e/, i/, o/, u